 Sports & Entertainment Destination

-Glendale has hosted two Super Bowls, three college football championship games, the Fiesta Bowl, the 2017 NCAA Men’s Final Four, and other holiday events such as Glendale Glitters.
+Glendale has hosted three Super Bowls, three college football championship games, the Fiesta Bowl, the 2017 NCAA Men’s Final Four and other holiday events such as Glendale Glitters.

 Source: Visit Glendale